isaharon/mac-playbook/README.md

-# Workstation Playbook
+# Mac Playbook

-This playbook installs and configures my laptop workstation for my personal purposes.
+This playbook installs and configures my Macbook for my personal purposes.
 The setup used in this project requires the package manager, Homebrew, to be installed first which is probably not ideal for full automation but can hopefully simplify some management of things.

 ## Requirements